ds300/derivablejs/examples/caching/README.md

 *Please don't freak out about the nested derivableness.
 It's fine.
 Honest.*

-So for every index in `derivableListT`, we create a new derivable which simply looks up that index.
+So for every index in `xs`, we create a new derivable which simply looks up that index.
 Now we can partially solve the mapping problem:

 ```typescript
 function map<I,O>(f: (x:I) => O, xs: Derivable<List<I>>): Derivable<List<O>> {